Owners manualOwners manual

-- Payments & tax.
+- Preferences.
 General billing preferences such as the number of days credit to offer on invoices, whether to offer to remember customer card details for future billing and tax rates.

 - Price groups.
 A standard price group is created automatically as a guide for setting your own prices.
 You can edit these fall-back prices and add your own price groups.